Submit to Aivyx Hub

 Add Your Manifest

-Create a TOML file in mcp-servers/ or templates/ following the schema below.
+Create a JSON file in src/content/mcp-servers/ or src/content/templates/ following the schema below.

 3